zpaquette/zpaquette/ME.md

 - If at first you don’t succeed, try and try again.
 - Be kind to yourself and give grace to others.

+# Disclaimer

+This is a living document and will likly be updated and changed as time goes on.